Introduction

 The Snake Creek Management Unit of Richard Dorer Forest (651.345.3216) is a popular spot for hikers and off-road vehicle drivers.
 The north section has a five-mile trail for hiking and cross-country skiing, while the south area’s 13.5 mile loop is popular with ATV drivers and mountain bikers.

 Take a short detour down Highway 84 from Kellogg through a tranquil rural setting to reach two unique nature preserves.
 At the Kellogg-Weaver Dunes Scientific and Natural Area (612.331.0750) explore a sand prairie remnant, with rolling dunes, some 30 feet high, covered in light vegetation in most places but occasionally just open sand.
 The dunes were created by deposits from the Zumbro, Chippewa, and Mississippi Rivers.
-The area is home to a number of threatened species of plants (like purple sand grass, beachheather) and rare brids, plus the threatened Blanding’s turtle; you may see these turtles crossing the road, especially in June when they are laying eggs or in late August when the youngsters hatch.
-Try not to run them over.
+The area is home to a number of threatened species of plants (like purple sand grass, beachheather) and rare brids, plus the threatened Blanding’s turtle.
+You may see these turtles crossing the road, especially in June when they are laying eggs or in late August when the youngsters hatch.
+Slow down, so you don’t run them over.
 Access to the north tract is about four miles from Kellogg; park on the east side of the road at the sign.
 The South tract is about six miles from Kellogg at Township Road 141.

 Adjacent to the dunes is McCarthy Lake Wildlife Management Area (651.296.6157), an area rich in wetlands created by an old channel of the Zumbro River.
 If you visit at the right time of year, you are likely to see sandhill cranes, bald eagles, or tundra swans.
 Access is four miles south of Kellogg.